vikassri/vikassri.github.io/_posts/2020-07-24-nifi-rdbms-to-hbase.md

 3. Nifi to Hbase Connection

 ## **Processor Selection**
-As we all know that nifi is full of processors and currently we have around 305+ processors, Which is much more than any other tool in this area.
-So let take a look.
+As we all know that nifi is full of processors and currently it has around 305+ processors, Which is much more than any other Opensource ETL tool.
+Lets take a look of full flow of nifi

 ![image](../../resource/nifi/nifi_full.jpg)